-Proof: Instead of proving the maximum-lifetime tree problem is NP-complete, it is sufficient to prove that the lifetime feasibility problem is NP-complete.
+Proof: Instead of proving that the maximum-lifetime tree problem is NP-complete, it is sufficient to prove that the lifetime feasibility problem is NP-complete.
 This is because if we can find the maximum lifetime t^ in polynomial time, then for any given t, the lifetime feasibility problem can be solved by comparing t and t^ .
-On the other hand, if we can determine the feasibility of any given t in polynomial time, with the aid of simple estimates of lower and upper bounds of the lifetime, the maximum lifetime t^ can be obtained by binary search in polynomial time.
+On the other hand, if we can determine the feasibility of any given t in polynomial time, with a similar analysis on the possible maximum network lifetime as that in Lemma 2, the maximum lifetime t^ can be obtained by a binary search in polynomial time.

 We begin with the directed Hamilton path problem with a given starting vertex.
-That is, for a given directed graph G(V, E), with vertex set V and directed edge set E, and a designated vertex s, we want to find if there exists a directed Hamilton path with starting vertex s to each of the other vertices in V. It is well known that the directed Hamilton path problem (with any starting vertex) is NP-complete [20].
+That is, for a given directed graph G(V, E), with vertex set V and directed edge set E, and a designated vertex S, we want to find if there exists a directed Hamilton path with starting vertex S to each of the other vertices in V. It is well known that the directed Hamilton path problem (with any starting vertex) is NP-complete [19].
 Note that by creating a dummy starting node and directed edges from this node to all other nodes, we can show that the directed Hamilton path problem with a given starting vertex is NP-hard.
 It is easy to show that this problem is also in NP.
-Since the directed Hamilton path problem with a given starting vertex is both NP-hard and in NP, it is NP-complete.
+Thus, the directed Hamilton path problem with a given starting vertex is NP-complete.

-Now, given any instance of the directed Hamilton path problem with starting vertex s, we show how to reduce it to an instance of the lifetime feasibility problem in polynomial time.
-In the lifetime feasibility problem, we consider broadcast, a special case of multicast, where a node s needs to transmit data to all other nodes.
-We let $\theta{\min} = \theta{\max}$ and denote it as θ_f , i.e., the beam-width is fixed.
-For the given directed graph G, denote N_u the set of vertices that are "outgoing" neighbors of vertex u such that for any $q \in N_u$, there is a directed edge from u to q, i.e., $u \to q$.
+Now, given any instance of the directed Hamilton path problem with starting vertex S, we show how to reduce it to an instance of the lifetime feasibility problem in polynomial time.
+In the lifetime feasibility problem, we consider broadcast, which is a special case of multicast, where a node S needs to transmit data to all other nodes.
+We let $\theta{\min} = \theta{\max}$ and denote it as θ_f , i.e., the beamwidth is fixed.
+For the given directed graph G, denote N_u as the set of vertices that are "outgoing" neighbors of vertex u, such that for any $q \in N_u$, there is a directed edge from u to q, i.e., $u \to q$.